 In the past year and a half, I’ve gone out a lot to meet girls.
-During this time, I’ve come across guys who have been going out longer than I have, but are still struggling to meet and attract women.
-I’ve noticed that they often have trouble enjoying themselves, and frequently have negative beliefs about nightlife and girls.
+During this time, I’ve come across guys who have been going out longer than I have, but are still struggling to attract and connect with women.
+I’ve noticed that they often have trouble enjoying themselves, and frequently have negative beliefs about nightlife and girls in general.

-Something else I’ve seen a lot is guys who get upset or offended by girls who don’t react the way that they hope they will.
+Something else I’ve seen is guys who get upset or offended by girls who don’t react the way that they hope they will.
 If they approach a girl, and it doesn’t go well, they blame her for ignoring, rejecting, or insulting them.
-They take these reactions personally, instead of looking within and trying to figure out what they did wrong or why their approach elicited that kind of reaction.
-One guy justified, “They’re not nice to me, so why should I be nice to them?”
-Another guy would often refer to girls as “stupid.”
+They take these reactions personally, instead of looking within and trying to figure out what they did wrong or why their approach failed.
+I remember one guy justifying, “They’re not nice to me, so why should I be nice to them?”
+Another guy would often refer to girls as stupid.

 Through these experiences, I’ve developed five principles that have made building social momentum easier and more enjoyable when I’m out meeting girls.
-I would suggest internalizing these principles before you go out, because not having the right mindset can easily lead to frustration and discouragement, which will negatively affect your social experiences.
+Internalize these principles before you go out, because not having the right mindset can easily lead to frustration and discouragement, which will negatively affect your social experiences.

 1. Have Fun!

-This may be the most important principle, but it is easier said than done, especially when you are first starting out.
-Before getting into game, I had only been to nightclubs on a few occasions.
-At the time, I was clueless about how to approach women, so I would end up just walking around the dancefloor most of the time.
+This may be the most important principle, but it’s easier said than done, especially when you’re first starting out.
+Before getting into building my social and dating skills, I had only been to nightclubs on a few occasions.
+At the time, I was clueless about how to approach women, so I would end up just walking aimlessly around the dance floor.

-As a general truth, a happy, fun guy is always more attractive than a serious, boring guy, which is why it’s important to make sure you are smiling when you are out meeting girls.
+As a general truth, a happy, fun guy is always more attractive than a serious, boring guy, which is why it’s important to make sure you’re smiling when go out to social environments to meet girls.
 However, this requires a certain amount of social calibration; the secret is to appear natural, not forced.

 The first time I went out with the intent to smile more, I noticed that I was getting weird looks from some of the people I was smiling at.
 Thinking back, I was smiling too much, in a way that appeared fake and forced.
 It’s important to smile, but not constantly, and not with a cheesy full-eared grin.
 A great smile is both relaxed and confident.

 Something else I’ve noticed is the serious-looking guys in the club, with what I call the “tough face.”
-I used to experiment with this before I knew about game, thinking it made me appear more manly, but I soon realized it didn’t help me to meet girls.
-Especially if you’re just starting out, it’s important to make sure you’re giving off a happy and fun vibe and creating positive emotions.
+I used to experiment with this when I first started going out, thinking it made me appear more manly, but I soon realized it didn’t help me to meet girls.
+If you’re just starting out, it’s important to make sure you’re giving off a happy and fun vibe and creating positive emotions.

 When women are out in the nightlife scene, they want to have fun.
-Also, they respond to how others make them feel, so a guy having a great time will automatically catch their eye and appear more attractive.
+They respond to how others make them feel, so a guy having a great time will automatically catch their eye and appear more attractive.

 2. Be Positive